Get Help Now

-Anyone who feels they have been the victim of prohibited conduct is encouraged to bring it to the attention of the University’s Title IX Officer.
+Anyone who feels they have been the victim of prohibited conduct is encouraged to bring it to the attention of the University’s Title IX Coordinator.
 She is empowered to provide supportive remedies and academic adjustments to all individuals involved in these situations and to protect the safety of the campus community through these measures.
-You can also request a formal investigation or an informal resolution of your complaint by filing a report with the Title IX Officer.
+You can also request a formal investigation or an informal resolution of your complaint by filing a report with the Title IX Coordinator.

 🏢YMCA Building, 365 Houston St., Suite 108

 ☎ (979) 458-8407

 View a brief overview of what happens when a complaint is received by CREI.

 A complainant is a person who has allegedly experienced sex or gender based discrimination, harassment, or related retaliation.

 A respondent is a person who is alleged to have committed sex-based discrimination, harassment, or related retaliation, or to have have acted in complicity with another who has.